 - The only defense to allow fewer rushing touchdowns than the nine by Notre Dame over the past 25 games: Alabama with six.

 - Notre Dame has limited each of its past six opponents - Purdue (288), No. 10 Michigan State (237), No. 18 Michigan (299), Miami (285), Stanford (272) and BYU (243) - to under 300 total yards.
 The Irish have not allowed six consecutive opponents under 300 yards of total offense since the 1983 season.
 Notre Dame actually limited eight straight foes to fewer than 300 yards that season.

 IRISH GROUND GAME GRINDS OUT YARDS

-Senior RB Cierre Wood (114 yards) also ran for more yards against BYU than any other running
+- Senior RB Cierre Wood (114 yards) also ran for more yards against BYU than any other running back this season.

 IRISH GROUND GAME DOES IT AGAIN

 - Senior RB Theo Riddick and senior RB Cierre Wood each had 100-yard rushing games.
 It marked the second time this season (Wood and sophomore RB George Atkinson III did it against Miami on Oct.
 6) that a pair of Notre Dame running backs had 100-plus yards rushing in the same game.
 The Irish had not had a pair of running backs reach the century mark in the same game since 2002.

 - Notre Dame attempted only three passes in the second half.
 The Irish rushed 24 times over their last 27 offensive plays of the game.